dchantzis/paperreview/README.md

 For more information and credentials for a testing account, please read the [abstract](http://paperreview.nfshost.com/files/paperreview_abstract_english.pdf).

-*Note: All the project documents are in Greek, except the Abstract.*
+**Note: All the project documents are written in Greek, except for the Abstract.**

 ### Technologies and tools used: